SomeWeekendReading/someweekendreading.github.io/_posts/2024-04-06-paths-not-taken.md

 work so hard, move around the world so often, and generally have such monomaniacal devotion that it's hard to maintain good mental health, let alone start a family.

 I'm here to say: yes, that's exactly the way things are.
+Even so many years ago when I toyed with that path.
+I got out earlier than her, just after my PhD.
+But yes, it was giving up on a dream:
 - Ever since childhood, I wanted to be a professor.
 Specifically, a physics professor.
 I wanted to _understand._
 - As an undergrad, I discovered I _love_ teaching.
 All kinds of things, too, not just